EngineersBox/VVSFS/report.md

 ## Hardlinks

 At this stage, our code was based on the asumption that any given file can only be referenced from a single place.
 That is, all inodes persist a link count of 1, to themselves.
-The most notable methods affected by this assumption are `vvsfs_rename` and `vvsfs_unlink`.
-In these places, where links are decremented, we updated them to use a common method that decrements the link acount and conditionally freeds the inode data blocks when that new link count is zero.
+The most notable methods affected by this assumption are `vvsfs_rename` and `vvsfs_unlink`, which need to remove a link to an inode.
+We chose to implement a common method which decrements the link count and conditionally frees the inode data blocks if the new link count is zero.

-Having handled the case of links being decremented and them ensuring all resources are released when required, we turned to the case of adding a new hardlink.
-Specifically, reusing the code for creating a new file, additional modifications were made to increment the link count of a given inode via `inode_inc_link_count` and then `ihold` to inform the VSF that the link counts for an inode have changed.
+Having handled proper inode destruction when the link count reaches zero, we turned to the case of adding a new hardlink.
+We reused the code for creating a new file, but additional modifications were made to increment the link count of a given inode via `inode_inc_link_count`.
+This was followed by an `ihold` to inform the VFS that the link counts for the inode have changed.

 ## Symbolic Links

 To grasp the initial concepts and implementation details involved with symlink support in a filesystem, we examined the `ext2` and `minixfs` implementations.
-The most notable points was the use of `page_get_link` and `page_symlink` to drive their implementations.
-We followed suit in terms of implementation, regarding the given `file` structure as the target.
-Though this brought a large complication, that `vvsfs_write_end` assumes `file` is always null.
-After extensive bug hunting in the code we wrote, it was discovered that `page_symlink` alawys called `vvsfs_write_end` with a null file parameter as it utilised anonymous memory maps for the file itself.
+The most notable points was their use of `page_get_link` and `page_symlink`.
+We followed this implementation, regarding the given `file` structure as the target.
+However, this brought a large complication, which was that `vvsfs_write_end` assumes `file` is always null.
+After extensive bug hunting in our code, we discovered that `page_symlink` always calls `vvsfs_write_end` with a null file parameter as it utilised anonymous memory maps for the file itself.
 In order to fix this, we changed the usage of `file->f_inode` to `mapping->host` to retrieve the inode pointer.
 This was reported to the
-[forum](https://edstem.org/au/courses/12685/discussion/1639912) which lead to it being fixed upstream in the project.
+[forum](https://edstem.org/au/courses/12685/discussion/1639912) which lead to it being fixed upstream in the assignment template.

-In terms of implementation, the core process is to create a new inode utilising the `S_IFLNK` to mark it as a symlink.
-Then invoking `page_symlink` to create an new anonymous memory map and write the symbol name (the original file location) to it, completing the link.
-Lastly, a dentry is created in the parent directory of the symlink location to act as the binding between the anomymous page in the inode and the parent directory through a dentry.
+To implement symlinks, we created a new inode utilising the `S_IFLNK` flag to mark it as a symlink.
+Then, we invoked `page_symlink` to create a new anonymous memory map and write the symbol name (the original file location) to it, completing the link.
+Lastly, a dentry is created in the parent directory of the symlink location to act as the binding between the anomymous page in the inode and the parent directory.

 ## Special Devices

-Implementing special devices was very similar to the third basicline task of storing more attributes.
+Implementing special devices was very similar to the third baseline task of storing more attributes.
 This is because we simply needed to store a new attribute `i_rdev`, update the `iget` method to correctly instantiate a new inode, and update the `vvsfs_write_inode` to sync this new information to the disk.
-After this we created the `vvsfs_mknod` basic of `vvsfs_create` and updated the `vvsfs_new_inode` helper method to be able to create a special node.
+After this we created `vvsfs_mknod` based on `vvsfs_create`, and updated the `vvsfs_new_inode` helper method to be able to create a special node.

 # Testing

-We created our own test suite (found in vvsfs/vvsfs_tests), which can be run using the script `run_all_tests.sh`.
+We created our own test suite (found in `vvsfs/vvsfs_tests`), which can be run using the script `run_all_tests.sh`.
 The suite is composed of a set of helper scripts that provide automatic generation of a test environment, and an [assertion framework](https://github.com/torokmark/assert.sh/blob/main/assert.sh) to provide nice error messages.
 We used this suite as part of a test driven development methodology (where we would create tests for expected behaviour and build new features to make them pass), as well as for regression testing (whenever we discovered/fixed a bug, we would write a new test to prevent it from occuring again).

 There is one bug found by our test suite which we were unable to fix before submission - the assertion on line 60 of `test_mv_overwrite.sh`.
 This test involves creating two files in the same directory, and then renaming one to the other, causing an overwrite.
 Our assertions to check that the move was successful initially pass, however after a remount, the destination file contents are wiped.
 This behaviour is non-deterministic, and usually does not occur until the test suite has been run 3-4 times on a fresh VM image.
 Our investigations have led us to believe that the provided template code allocates the same data block twice in some cases; however despite extensive attempts by all of our team members and our tutor (Felix) to try and diagnose the issue, we were unfortunately unable make any progress.